-Climate change threatens all aspects of life.
 Climate change caused by greenhouse gas emissions has emerged as a major issue in the last few decades.
 It threatens human and environmental health.
 Impacts of climate change will imperil food systems, property and infrastructure, with ripple effects hampering commerce and imposing extra costs on businesses and residents.
 Disadvantaged communities and vulnerable populations are disproportionately harmed by these impacts.
 Public health issues are intertwined with the quality of the environment and will be exacerbated by climate change.
 Higher temperatures have health implications that are already evident in cities.
 Climate change will affect the occurrence of infectious diseases.
-And it may impact our housing and infrastructure as well as restrict access to care.
+And it may impact our housing and infrastructure as well as restrict access to care.8